-Alcon study products associated with device deficiencies and/or product related AEs should be returned and must include the Complaint # which will be provided by study sponsor after the case is entered in the study sponsor's Global Product Complaint Management System (GPCMS).
+Alcon products associated with device deficiencies and/or product related AEs should be returned and must include the Complaint # which will be provided by study sponsor after the case is entered in the study sponsor's Global Product Complaint Management System.
+These products should be returned to the sponsor at the end of the study, unless instructed otherwise by the sponsor.

-11.5 Unmasking of the Study Treatment
+11.4 Unmasking of the Study Treatment

-Masked information on the identity of the assigned medical device should not be disclosed during the study (see Section 9.4).
-If the treatment code needs to be broken in the interest of subject safety, the investigator is encouraged to contact an appropriate study sponsor representative prior to unmasking the information if there is sufficient time.
-Dependent upon the individual circumstances (i.e., medical emergency), the code may be broken prior to contact with the study sponsor.
+Masked information on the identity of the assigned medical device should not be disclosed during the study.
+In the event of a medical emergency where the knowledge of subject treatment is required, individual investigator(s) will have the ability to unmask the treatment assignment for a specific subject.
+If time allows, the appropriate study sponsor representative should be contacted prior to unmasking.
 The study sponsor must be informed of all cases in which the code was broken and of the circumstances involved.
 Additionally, the study sponsor may be required to unmask the information in order to fulfill expedited regulatory reporting requirements.

-11.6 Follow-Up of Subjects with Adverse Events
+11.5 Follow-Up of Subjects with Adverse Events